 Sarah K. Toliver ’16 will receive the first John G. Eccles Leadership Award.
 She was actively involved in several ventures during her years at LC, including three years as a resident assistant.
 She also served on the group that helped bring the LC LOVE sign to the campus.
 A criminology major, Sarah now works as an instructional assistant at a psychiatric treatment facility for abused, neglected and abandoned children.
 In the future, Sarah plans to become a child protective service worker.

 Matt Brandon, who served on LC’s advancement team for ten years, and Shaun Dearden, who has worked in LC’s dining services for 24 years, will each receive the Honorary Alumni Award.

-The following will be inducted into the Lynchburg College Sports Hall of Fame:
+The following will be inducted into the University of Lynchburg Sports Hall of Fame:

 Jennifer Overstreet Abbott ’05, a family assessment planning team coordinator for the Bedford County Department of Social Services, will be recognized for her outstanding performance as a softball player at LC.